My Finale: Plot

 Watching his terminal patient, J.D. sits with Carla, who defends him against Dr. Cox one last time as he walks by.
 J.D. asks her why she has always been so nice and never harassed him the way she does Dr. Cox.
 Carla reminds him that he is "Bambi" and she wanted to teach him.
 They have a tender moment as J.D. thanks her for teaching him, and they say how much they are going to miss each other.

-Later in the cafeteria, Jordan says goodbye to J.D., reminiscing about how they had slept together (S01Ep06), and then kisses him on the cheek before realizing with horror how nice she had just been.
-She then makes things right by insulting Ted, who allows her to because "[She] needs it".
+Later in the cafeteria, Jordan says goodbye to J.D., reminiscing about when they had sex (S01Ep06), and then kisses him on the cheek before realizing with horror how nice she had just been.
+She then makes things right by insulting Ted, who allows her to because "[she] needs it".
 The Janitor attempts to demonstrate to J.D. how suddenly accusing someone will make them own up to what they did in a pre-rehearsed trick with the intern Denise, who walks off unfazed.
 Janitor tells J.D. one last time to admit putting the penny in the door, and J.D. finally cracks, saying that he did it, but it was eight years ago and an accident.
-The penny had fallen out of his pocket and rolled into the door, and J.D. hadn't owned up because it was his first day and didn't want Janitor to be mad at him so early on.
-When J.D. asks if Janitor believes him, he replies that he saw the incident happen, and only asked J.D. back then if he was responsible as a test of character.
+The penny had fallen out of his pocket and rolled into the door, and J.D. had not owned up because it was his first day and he did not want Janitor to be mad at him so early on.
+When J.D. asks if Janitor believes him, he replies that he saw the incident happen and only asked J.D. back then if he was responsible as a test of character.
 J.D. had failed the test, starting the feud and missing out on a great friendship with the Janitor.

 As he is preparing to leave, he sees Dr. Cox ranting at the intern Sunny.
 He finally relents, admitting to himself that Cox is gruff and insensitive, yet still a great teacher.
 He thanks Dr. Cox for everything, before moving on.
 Turk and Elliot both rush up to J.D. and apologize for saying their goodbyes too early, but he understands.
-He's glad that Elliot is moving in with him, she crazily blurts out that she has sub-let her house and they now officially live together.
+He is glad that Elliot is moving in with him, she crazily blurts out that she has sublet her house and they now officially live together.

 At the end of J.D.'s shift, the Janitor actually offers his goodbye to him.
 They wish each other luck and the Janitor reveals his name as Glenn Matthews; however, an orderly then calls him "Tommy", making it uncertain whether this is indeed his real name.
 (In a Twitter post on April 5, 2011, Bill Lawrence confirmed that Janitor was telling the truth when he revealed his name as Glenn Matthews.)